The 14 Very Best Things to Do in Kefalonia, Greece

 More than we have ever known on any other islands we have visited.

-You’ll find tiny bays with lovely, sheltered, peaceful beaches and more popular places like Myrtos Beach.
+You’ll find tiny bays with lovely, sheltered, peaceful beaches, as well as more popular places like Myrtos Beach.

 Myrtos Beach is Kefalonia’s most famous beach, but it’s overrated.

-The prevailing winds on Kefalonia come from the north-northeast, which means the calmest beaches are to be found on the south and southeast, which are more sheltered from the winds.
+The prevailing winds on Kefalonia come from the north-northeast, so the calmest beaches are found on the south and southeast, which are more sheltered from the wind.

 Head down to Skala and Poros for some large yet peaceful beaches.